Petropedetes palmipes: Taxonomy

 In 1905, Belgian-British zoologist George Albert Boulenger published a study in which he described three new species of frogs discovered in Africa, one of which was established based on several specimens collected by American naturalist George Latimer Bates in the town of Efoulan (spelled as Efulen by Boulenger), Cameroon.
 Boulenger gave this species the scientific name Petropedetes palmipes, placing it in the genus Petropedetes which he had studied a few years previously.
 The specimens studied by Boulenger are kept in the Natural History Museum in London and have been designated as the syntypes of the species.
 The common names "Efulen water frog" and "white-spotted torrent frog" have been used to refer to P. palmipes.

 The genus Petropedetes belongs in the family Petropedetidae, which also includes the East African genus Arthroleptides.
 According to a phylogenetic study published in 2014, Petropedetes palmipes diverged from the other living species of Petropedetes early on in the evolution of the genus, having been recovered at a sister taxon position to the clade containing all other species of the genus.
-The following cladogram shows the position of the this species among its closest relatives according to the study:
+The following cladogram shows the position of this species among its closest relatives according to the study: